ak-1/sqlport/README.md

   ...
   END
   ```
-- Status: limited support; Only a few error codes are mapped; WITH RESUME is not supported
+- Status: Only a few error codes are mapped; WITH RESUME is not supported

+### Unsupported differences

+#### constraint names

+- Postgres: contraint name must differ from table name
+- Status: fixme